How much super should I have?

 Average account balance $

-There are a number of valid reasons why your super balance may be lower.
-Particularly for women, who may have taken career breaks to have and raise children, their balance may be lower as a result.Read our article on the superannuation gender gap and how you can bridge it
+There are a number of reasons why your super balance may be lower than average.
+Women who may have taken extended career breaks to have and raise children may have a lower-than-average balance, for instance.

-For others, they could have taken a break from work to study, travelled overseas or perhaps they worked part-time or simply earned a lower salary.
-Whatever the reason, there are always a few simple steps you can take that can help increase your super balance so that you will have more superannuation savings in retirement.
+Other people may have taken a break from work to study, travelled overseas, work part time, or simply earn a lower-than-average salary.
+Whatever the reason, there are a few simple steps you can take that can help increase your super balance so that you will have more superannuation savings in retirement.

 Top ways to boost your super: